-Startled, he broke again, glad that at least his prior experience had given him the strength to cut it off in nd-showing.
+Startled, he broke again, glad that at least his prior experience had given him the strength to cut it off in mid-showing.
 Could it be adjusted to him, personally?
 A signal fifteen thousand years in the transition?
+The notion was ridiculous!

 He reconnected-and the review was so swift as to be perfunctory.
 Then, as he reached the point at which he had cut it off the first time, it slowed, and a more sedate series resumed.
-This was, however, still faster than the version he had seen at the station.
+This was, however, still faster than the version he had seen at the station